Difference in male and female hair loss

 Since men and women’s hair loss patterns differ, their hair transplant is done differently.

 Male Hair Transplants: Even though a male may consider himself as well prepared for a hair fall treatment or hair transplant he may still require a hair transplant surgeon.
-The hair specialist will first make an evaluation of his hair loss progression and whether it has run its course.
-If a patient is in a hurry to get a hair surgery, before hair loss has even happened, it is possible he will gain a restored hairline while a bald spot at the centre of his head will emerge later.
+The hair specialist inn Jaipur will first make an evaluation of his hair loss progression and whether it has run its course.
+If a patient is in a hurry to get a hair surgery, before hair loss has even happened, it is possible he will gain a restored hairline while a bald spot at the center of his head will emerge later.

 The male hair transplant procedure usually proceeds by extracting grafts from the back of the head, which tends to be unaffected by hair loss.
 Your surgeon will employ Follicular Unit Transfer, which removes a piece of scalp with the donor grafts and transplants it to the bald area.